-Hsets Functions for generating guessed sets of true null pirical Bayes resampling-based multiple hypothes.
-V 1
+Hsets Functions for generating guessed sets of true null hypotheses in em- pirical Bayes resampling-based multiple hypothesis testing

 These functions are called internally by the main user-level function EBMTP.
 They are used for estimating local q-values, generating guessed sets of true null hypotheses, and applying these results to function closures defining the choice of type I error rate (FWER, gFWER, TPPFP, and FDR).